harrisonmchow/trail2strava/README.md

 # AllTrails to Strava

+I currently don't have Strava premium or a Garmin to automatically log my hikes/trail runs but I currently use AllTrails Pro membership for trail navigation.

 Strava doesn't have an AllTrails integration, so there's no way to automatically sync your hikes.
 This app bridges that gap — upload a GPX file exported from AllTrails and it gets pushed to Strava as a fully detailed activity with GPS track, map, elevation, and auto-calculated splits.

 ## User Flow